Sales Education Foundation

 Sales Research - SEF Grants, Papers & CFPS

-Announcing the 2023 SEF Research Grant Recipients
+Announcing the 2024 SEF Research Grant Call for Proposals

-The Sales Education Foundation (SEF) supports the funding of high-quality Sales research that addresses topics of importance to sales practitioners and researchers.
+The Sales Education Foundation (SEF) supports the funding of high-quality research that addresses topics of importance to sales practitioners and researchers alike.
+Selected proposals recognize sales-specific research with the potential for application by sales executives, sales managers, and/or the salesforce.

-Congratulations to our 2023 Grant Recipients
+Congratulations to the 2023 SEF Research Grant Recipients

-Dr. Valerie Good, Ph.D., from Grand Valley State University, Dr. Amy Greiner Fehl, Ph.D., from Georgia Gwinnett College, and Stephanie Bear Mangus, Ph.D., from Baylor University for their proposal titled, “Exploring the Impact of Salesperson Loneliness.”
+Dr. Valerie Good, Ph.D., from Grand Valley State University, Dr. Amy Greiner Fehl, Ph.D., from Georgia Gwinnett College, and Stephanie Bear Mangus, Ph.D., from Baylor University, for their proposal titled, “Exploring the Impact of Salesperson Loneliness.”

-Robert M. Peterson, Ph.D., from Northern Illinois University for his proposal titled, “When Artificial Intelligence and Natural Intelligence Collide in Sales: Skills Needed and Skill Reshaping.”
+Robert M. Peterson, Ph.D., from Northern Illinois University, for his proposal titled, “When Artificial Intelligence and Natural Intelligence Collide in Sales: Skills Needed and Skill Reshaping.

 Our 2022 Grant Recipients